My brand identity design process is a series of steps that will take us from a blank slate to branding that’s a perfect fit.

 I’ll review samples of your current branding (if you have any) and your competitors’ branding to see where you’re starting from and where you can stand out.
 I’ll gather some reference images to narrow in on a direction for your design.

 All insights will be summarized in a brief.
-This gives you (often new!) clarity about your business.
-And guides the design work to come, so we can distill the essence of your business into a look and feel that connects with your audience.
+This gives you (often new) clarity about your business.
+And it guides the design work to come, so we can distill the essence of your business into a look and feel that connects with your audience.
 You’ll have a chance to approve the brief before design starts.

 Next I’ll design the theme for your brand.
 Since the whole is greater than the sum of its parts, it’s easiest to evaluate messaging, logo, colors, fonts, shapes, and images when they’re combined together in sample layouts.
 This way we can get the whole experience of the brand at once, then tweak any individual parts that aren’t contributing to the right vibe.
 (As opposed to first choosing a logo in a vacuum, then later the colors, next fonts, etc. in bits and pieces.)
 Typically there can be a couple different solutions for the logo or certain parts, so together we’ll choose what fits best with the overall look and feel.